HumeAI/hume-python-sdk/README.md

 - [Platform Documentation](https://help.hume.ai/basics/about-hume-ai)
 - [API Reference](https://docs.hume.ai)

+## Citations

+Hume's expressive communication platform has been built on top of published scientific research.
+If you use this SDK in your work please see [CITATIONS.md](CITATIONS.md) for the best way to reference that research.

 ## Support

 If you've found a bug with this SDK please [open an issue](https://github.com/HumeAI/hume-python-sdk/issues/new)!